Developing with AI Tools

 Browser MCP

-The opposite approach is taken by Browser MCP, it installs as a Chrome extension, allowing your AI coding agent to remote-control your web browser and take screenshots.
+Browser MCP is a Chrome extension, allowing your AI coding agent to remote-control your web browser and take screenshots.

 Questions or Want to Share?